laro/Cilia/3 Advanced/3 (Smart) Pointers.md

 Syntax is inspired by C++/CLI.

 ```
-ContactInfo^ sharedPtrToCcontactInfo = new ContactInfo
+ContactInfo^ sharedPtrToContactInfo = new ContactInfo
 ```

 For shared pointers using `makeShared<ContactInfo>()` is more efficient (due to the single-allocation optimization).